How to Follow Your Instincts When You’re Worried About a Friend

 While friends are often the first one to see that a peer is struggling, there are times when our friends need support outside our friend group.
 Sometimes the most helpful thing a friend can do—besides listening, and staying connected, and showing they care—is to encourage their struggling friend to seek help from someone experienced.
 If your friend acknowledges that they are struggling, you can offer to help them find the extra support they need.

 If your friend is not open to talking and you continue to observe worrisome signs, keep the door to communication open and reach out to others for help if you become increasingly concerned.
-If you need help trusting your instincts and checking in with your friend, check out our content on helping a friend [Link to: Subtopic: Friendships], or reach out to resources like Crisis Text Line (Text START to 741-741) to get confidential advice from a trained counselor.
+If you need help trusting your instincts and checking in with your friend, check out our content on helping a friend, or reach out to resources like Crisis Text Line (Text START to 741-741) to get confidential advice from a trained counselor.

 Telling Someone Else About Your Concerns Isn’t the Same as Gossiping